 September is National Preparedness Month — the perfect time to make sure you’re ready to handle a disaster.
-Previously, we’ve given you pointers on preparing for wildfires, tornadoes, power outages, hurricanes, thunderstorms, and even zombies.
-And with the recent earthquake in Napa, we Bay Area folks are remembering how important it is to prepare for seismic activity.
-With that in mind, we’ve compiled a list of steps that are important for everyone, no matter where you live or what potential hazards you might face.
+Previously, we’ve given you pointers on preparing for wildfires, tornadoes, power outages, hurricanes, and thunderstorms.
+And here we’ve compiled a list of steps that are important for everyone, no matter where you live or what potential hazards you might face.

 8 Ways to Celebrate National Preparedness Month